Magnetism in Gemstones

 The Direct Method

 The direct method of testing without floatation simply involves touching the magnet directly to the surface of a gem while the gem rests on a smooth dry surface.
 We can use this method to first check an unidentified gemstone for magnetism.
 If the gem is highly magnetic, it will drag or pick up.
-But most magnetic gems will not show a visible direct response to a magnet, and will likely need to be tested with the floatation method.
+But most magnetic gems will not show a visible direct response to a magnet, and must be tested with the floatation method.